ltecot/rand_smoothing_indep_vars/README.md

 conda install -c conda-forge matplotlib
 ```

-If you wish to run on ImageNet, first obtain a copy of the [ILSVRC 2012 challenge](http://www.image-net.org/challenges/LSVRC/2012/) dataset (or any other copy of the ImageNet train dataset) and place the image folders in the "datsets/imagenet" directory.
+If you wish to run on ImageNet, first obtain a copy of the [ILSVRC 2012 challenge](http://www.image-net.org/challenges/LSVRC/2012/) dataset (or any other copy of the ImageNet train dataset) and place the image folders in the "datasets/imagenet" directory.
 (You can change the directory in the code by searching for "CUSTOM" and modifying the filepath in "datasets.py".)
-Alternatively, you can follow the instructions of [Salman et. al.](https://github.com/Hadisalman/smoothing-adversarial) for running on ImageNet and and change out the appropriate functions by modifying the parts labeled "CUSTOM" in "certify.py" and "datasets.py".
+Alternatively, you can follow the instructions of [Salman et. al.](https://github.com/Hadisalman/smoothing-adversarial) for running on ImageNet and change out the appropriate functions by modifying the parts labelled "CUSTOM" in "certify.py" and "datasets.py".

 All models and saved sigma vectors we used for the results in our paper are committed to this repository, with the exception of the pre-trained models provided by [Salman et. al.](https://github.com/Hadisalman/smoothing-adversarial).
 If you wish to use those, please follow their instructions to download their pre-trained models and place the un-zipped models folder into our "models" directory.